Vngi/Ducketwood/README.md

 Habbowood is an updated version of an old Habbo feature.
 This repository includes a reworked database system and an updated `event.php` that supports the leaderboard functionality.
 Here’s what you need to know:

 MOST IMPORTANT!
-PLEASE TEST IT PRIVATELY TO MAKE SURE THE DATABASE CANNOT BE ACCESSED BEFORE RISKING ANY INFORMATION BEING EXPOSED!
+PLEASE TEST IT PRIVATELY TO MAKE SURE THE DATABASE CANNOT BE ACCESSED BEFORE RISKING ANY INFORMATION BEING EXPOSED, ASWELL AS THE EVENT.PHP AS IT COULD LEAD TO EXPLOITS IN THE FUTURE!

 ## Features